sbmlteam/sbmlteam.github.io/site/content/documents/specifications/sbml-level-3/fbc/_index.md

 ## Notes about this specification

 **2015-09-12**: Version 2 of the Flux Balance Constraints package has been approved by the SBML Editors and is now an officially released specification.
+The package can be used in both SBML Level&nbsp;3 Version&nbsp;1 and SBML Level&nbsp;3 Version&nbsp;2.
 An [RNG schema for FBC](https://sourceforge.net/p/sbml/code/HEAD/tree/trunk/specifications/RelaxNG/sbml-fbc-v2/sbml-fbc-v2.rng) is available.

 **2015-07-16**: Release Candidate 7 of the Version 2 specification is now available and has been submitted to the SBML Editors for approval.
 The PDF file is available from SourceForge.net.